SnowLynxSoftware/auth-microservice-template/README.md

-# auth-microservice-template
+# Microservice Template
 A Reusable Auth Server Microservice Template Written for NodeJS.
+Also can generally serve as a template for any microservice.

 ### Overview
 This auth microservice is meant to be used as a template.
 While it